alessandrorepola/floss/docs/EXAMPLE_CONTRIBUTION_GUIDE.md

-# Adding New Examples to PyFault
+# Adding New Examples to floss

-This guide explains how to contribute new examples to the PyFault project, helping expand the collection of real-world fault localization demonstrations.
+This guide explains how to contribute new examples to the floss project, helping expand the collection of real-world fault localization demonstrations.

 ## Example Categories

 ### 1. Educational Examples
-Simple, synthetic bugs designed for learning PyFault concepts.
+Simple, synthetic bugs designed for learning floss concepts.

 **Characteristics:**
 - Clear, isolated bugs